 Praça do Comércio appears on the place previously held by the court of the royal palace, Terreiro de Paço, a name still used for the square, with a side open towards the Tejo, the greatest river of the Iberian Peninsula.
 At 175 x 180 meters, the size of the square is huge, among the biggest on the European continent.

-The history of the city is tied to Venice, but Rovinj was built much earlier, at the start of the 8th century, on an island separated from the land through a narrow canal.
+The history of this city is tied to Venice, but Rovinj was built much earlier, at the start of the 8th century, on an island separated from land by a narrow canal.
 Much later, in 1763, towards the end of Venetian rule, the community silts the isthmus and the city is united with the mainland.
 Through a classic process of synoecism, a new system of markets takes shape right on the spot of the old canal.
 They are four in number, and the most important is Trg G. Matteottija.
 Most of the buildings here are from the 19th century, but they celebrate the past link of the city with Venice, even recreating the lion of San Marco on the city hall’s pediment.
 The main square of the city remains Trg Sveta Eufemije, found at the highest point on the hill.
-Free on three sides, it gazes out to the sea, dominated by the 60 meter campanile of the basilica, with the statue of Saint Euphemia at the top, rotating in the breeze.
+Unobstructed on three sides, it gazes out to the sea, dominated by the 60 meter campanile of the basilica, with the statue of Saint Euphemia at the top, rotating in the breeze.